zaqifathis/BIMserver-doc/BIMserver-Database-Migration.md

 There are a few reasons why database upgrades do not always work:
 - Not all database changes can be described in the migration steps.
 A migration step can only change the schema (add a class, add an attribute, remove an attribute etc...).
 Some database changes do not change the schema, but the way the data is stored in the key-value store.
 - Not all database changes are cleanly documented in migration steps.
 For example, a while back we migrated from IFC4 to IFC4Add2.
 This was done by changing Step0013.
 When a (already published) migration step is changed, this breaks the migration system.
+- Some changes are not really schema changes, for example between 1.5.122 and 1.5.123 we changed how vertices are stored (float->double).
+Since vertices are stored in a byte[], the type (in the sense of the schema) was unchanged.
+This could actually be reflected in a database migration step by doing a data-conversion (but leaving the database schema the same).

 # Current policy
 Major **releases** should be migratable to newer versions within that major **release**.
 For example 1.4 should be upgradable to 1.4.1 without problems.
 Major releases are usually not upgradable to new major releases (1.4 to 1.5 for example is not possible).